Marco4413/YAGUI/docs/Modules/constants.md

 #### Priority

-Used to **set an object's priority in a `Loop`** (e.g. If something is in high priority it will get moved into the first place of the table that it's in if interacted with):
+Used to **set an object's priority in a `Loop`** (e.g. If something has high priority it will be drawn on top of everything if it was interacted with):

 * **LOW_PRIORITY**
 * **HIGH_PRIORITY**